 Post Operative Instructions

 A “bandage” or dressing material may have been placed in order to protect the surgical area.
-This is a pink, puttylike material that is placed around the teeth in the area of the surgery.
-It should be in place until your first postoperative visit.
-At times, small pieces of the dressing may break off, but this is of no concern unless the area becomes uncomfortable.
+This is pink in color and a putty-like material that surrounds the teeth but should not interfere with chewing surfaces as it is a temporary bandage.
+It should be in place until your post-operative appointment.
+However at times, pieces of it may break off or may completely come off, but this is of no concern unless the area becomes uncomfortable.

 If you have had a tissue graft, try to keep the area as immobile as possible (such as talking) for the first 36 hours following surgery.
 DO NOT pull on your lip to look at the graft until instructed that it is ok to do so.
 Typically this will be for the first 2 weeks of healing to not disrupt the graft.

 If the tissue graft was “borrowed” from the palate, a derma bond type of adhesive is commonly placed to seal the donor site.
 This acts as a scab and may feel slightly rough to your tongue.
 Please do not peel the adhesive prematurely.
 It will naturally flake off once healing has occurred typically between 12-21 days.

 You may also have a palate-protecting healing appliance that was made.
 Please wait to begin using this appliance until 24 hours after surgery to allow stable clotting to occur.
 The appliance is to be used for your comfort following your procedure and can be worn for as long as needed for up to three weeks post-operatively.

 If you had bone grafting placed, you may notice some small granules of what feels like hard rice or sand in your mouth.
 This is typically during the suturing process and some of the granules may have escaped.
 If at any time, you should feel a “clump” of bone graft material, please notify our dental team.